Auto Accident Settlement

 A T-bone accident with a semi-truck is one of the most dangerous events that a person can endure.
 The size and weight difference between these monstrous vehicles and the average passenger car is enormous.
 It’s like the Hulk sparring against a mouse.
 The outcome is always destructive.

-Advancements in car safety have reduced the number of devastating outcomes from T-bone accidents, but not eliminated them.
+Advancements in car safety have reduced the number of devastating outcomes from T-bone accidents, but have not eliminated them.
 Additionally, many of these advancements are only available on newer models.
 This means many of the vehicles on the road are still highly vulnerable to side-impact damage.
 While we hope you never find yourself in this situation, we want to be there to help if you do.
 So, let’s explore some vital information you’ll need to help you survive getting T-boned by a truck.

 Where do Most T-Bone Accidents Occur?